Free Nature Crafts and Nature Projects

 As with homemade hummingbird food, you will need to clean your feeder every few days, with hot water and a mild (10%) bleach solution to inhibit mold.
 Rinse thoroughly before refilling with butterfly nectar.

-Here's another simple nectar feeding idea, from Central Texas Butterfly Gardening by the Univerity of Texas:
+And one more simple nectar feeding idea, from Central Texas Butterfly Gardening by the University of Texas:

 If you found it useful, you may also like Butterfly Gardening: How to Attract Butterflies to Your Garden which focuses on microclimates that you can create within your garden and what plants you should grow to attract butterflies.